StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Check and propagation IDs

-The ID for a check or propagation on a specific component can be found in in the StackState UI.
+The ID for a check or propagation on a specific component can be found in the StackState UI.
 These are the IDs for the component's instance of a check function or propagation function.

 1. Select a component to open detailed information about it in the right panel **Selection details** tab.
 2. Click on **...** and select **Show JSON**.